jasondsc/PDneuralfingerprinting/README.md

 # PDneuralfingerprinting

-Code associated with the with the XXXXXXXXX publication.
+Code associated with the with [this preprint](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9934726/).

 # Information